-This condition does not usually affect your vision or cause eye pain.
+This condition does not usually affect vision or cause eye pain.

-The health care provider will examine the eye.
+The health care provider will examine the eye and ask about symptoms.

 Periorbital cellulitis almost always improves with treatment.
-In rare cases, the infection may spread into the eye socket, the tissues that surround the eye, and the eyeball itself.
-This is called orbital cellulitis.
+In rare cases, the infection spreads into the eye socket, the tissues that surround the eye, and the eyeball itself.
+This infection is called orbital cellulitis.